 MCT focusses on addressing particular patterns of thinking that are thought to lead to the maintenance and worsening of emotional suffering.
 This includes thinking and attention that become fixed in patterns of brooding and dwelling (such as spending long periods thinking over past regrets or worrying excessively about the future).
 MCT has been shown to be most useful for depression and a range of anxiety disorders.

 DBT is a treatment intended specifically for individuals with self-harm behaviours.
 Many (but by no means all) people with these behaviours meet criteria for Borderline Personality Disorder (BPD).
 Difficulties with managing very intense emotions are central to BPD.
 In DBT you learn how to control your emotions, first by recognising and accepting them and then by working to reduce their intensity and to settle them.

 CFT aims to teach us to understand our minds better and cultivate them so that our unpleasant emotions are easier to manage, and our positive and pleasant emotions are easier to generate.
 The approach helps people develop and work with experiences of inner warmth, safeness and soothing, via compassion for both self and others.
 This therapy is particularly useful for those who experience specific difficulties with shame and self-criticism.

-I am available at the Eastgate Gardens Clinic in Guildford on .
+I am available at The Eaves Clinic in Guildford, or online, on .
 Other times may be available on request.

 Payment for the first session is due on the day by credit / debit card, cash or cheque.
 For ongoing sessions, I can also accept payment by direct debit or bank transfer.